scaredofthesix/lab-01-market-product-and-git/README.md

 - Use GitHub issues, branches, and pull requests to structure your work and get a peer review.

+## Tasks overview
-To complete this lab, you will:
+To complete this lab, you will need to:
 - Pick an existing digital product.
 - Sketch its architecture: modules, data flow, deployment.
 - Map modules to tech roles and skills, using real job postings and roadmap.sh.